Recently, marijuana became the most commonly used drug the U.S. And by doing so, it re-sparked the debate on marijuana legalization.

-Whatever your take is on marijuana legalization, it’s important to know that marijuana can be abused and may lead to addiction.
+Whatever your take is on marijuana legalization, it’s important to know that marijuana can be abused and may lead to drug addiction.
 For those of you suffering from marijuana addiction, don’t hesitate to reach out to us.
 We’re here for you.
 We have an excellent Admissions Team, who can answer all your questions about addiction, marijuana, treatment options, as well as financing.

 Our program incorporates a 12-Step philosophy with top-notch medical and clinical care.
 While on our campus, just west of Dallas / Fort Worth, you’ll be able to take part in individual therapy, group therapy, equine therapy, and our famous Two-Part Family Program, all while being surrounding by a tight unit of brothers or sisters.